fractos/heimdal/README.md

 This allows GET, HEAD, OPTIONS requests from anywhere, but only allows PUT, POST, PATCH operations from two distinct IP addresses.

+All non-matching traffic will receive a 403 Forbidden response immediately, without consulting the target.

 ## Installation and Running

 Heimdal needs to be installed behind a load balancer appliance or other proxy that adds an `X-Forwarded-For` header.